mille055/Rec_Project/README.md

 ## Installation instructions

-To prepare for the code in the repo, first install the required modules using:
+To prepare for the code in the repo, first install the required packages using:

 ```
 pip install -r requirements.txt